- Project planning

 - Placer Mining Act.

-You can not disturb, or remove any artifacts from, an archaeological site without a permit.
+You can't disturb, or remove any artifacts from, an archaeological site without a permit.

 YESAA and heritage resource protection